 Domesticated ducks, unlike wild Mallard ducks, do not fly.
 However, they are capable of catching wind and lifting themselves off the ground, flying for very short distances.

 With that said, there are duck breeds which are very capable of flying.
-For example, smaller, lighter weight ducks such as, Call Ducks and other specialty breeds.
+For example, smaller, lighter weight ducks such as Call Ducks and few other specialty breeds are capable of taking flight.

 Great Garden Helpers